ZafeerA123/optivize_frontend/navigation/flashcards.md

-// Fetch all flashcards from the backend async function fetchFlashcards() {
+// Fetch all InventoryItems from the backend async function fetchInventoryItems() {
     try {

         // Send a GET request to the backend